⇰ To Index Page

 But Body was called mei, which also mean Truth or what we experience

-8) Creation and destruction are the two sides of the same reality.
+9) Creation and destruction are the two sides of the same reality.
 Creation begins with destruction and in creation there is already a seed of the destruction to come.
-The same is true in case of destruction.
 If the birth of an individual is creation, his death is destruction.
-It is through this repeated process of creation and destruction that the individual being evolves gradually in series and stages.
 Ancient philosophers (especially from east) view life and death as a continuum, believing that consciousness (the spirit) continues after death and may be reborn.
 Everything is just the cycle of life, death and rebirth.